 Thankfully, Unethical Realtor Behavior Can Be Avoided

 If you're worried about dealing with unethical behavior, it's important to work with a full-service experienced local realtor vetted in advance.
 Clever only works with agents who have five years of experience working in a regional market before they'll add them to their network of Partner Agents.
-Working with a Clever Partner Agent gives clients access to trustworthy expert negotiators who qualify buyers for rebates and only take a 1% commission from sellers.
+Working with a Clever Partner Agent gives clients access to trustworthy expert negotiators.

 Contact us today and get paired with an agent who knows your regional market and how to get the best deal for you, all while staying above board.